Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 - **Pan Gesture:** Drag and your components around in three different modes, optionally let your component slide with a decay animation.
 - **Pinch Gesture:** Accurate pinch gesture calculation, drag your component around as you pinch, scale your component in two different modes.
 - **Double Tap:** Tap twice in a point of interest to trigger a zoom animation.
-- **Swipe Gesture:** Implements swipe to the right and swipe to the left gestures, ideal for galleries.
+- **Swipe Gesture:** Implements swipe to the right and swipe to the left gestures, ideal for galleries, see [gallery example](https://github.com/Glazzes/react-native-zoom-toolkit/tree/main/example).

 The next video footage is taken from the [Example app](https://github.com/Glazzes/react-native-zoom-toolkit/tree/main/example).